-GOP plans to upend Biden win for Trump rips party apart
+Republicans condemn GOP ‘scheme’ to undo election for Trump

-WASHINGTON (AP) — The extraordinary effort to overturn the presidential election is ripping the Republican Party apart as GOP lawmakers orchestrating the challenges to Joe Biden’s victory faced intense blowback Sunday from others in the party warning they are undermining Americans’ faith in democracy.
+WASHINGTON (AP) — The extraordinary Republican effort to overturn the presidential election was condemned Sunday by an outpouring of current and former GOP officials warning the effort to sow doubt in Joe Biden’s win and keep President Donald Trump in office is undermining Americans’ faith in democracy.

-President Donald Trump has enlisted support from a dozen Republican senators and up to 100 House Republicans to challenge the Electoral College vote when Congress convenes in a joint session to confirm President-elect Joe Biden’s 306-232 win.
+Trump has enlisted support from a dozen Republican senators and up to 100 House Republicans to challenge the Electoral College vote when Congress convenes in a joint session to confirm President-elect Joe Biden’s 306-232 win.

 With Biden set to be inaugurated Jan.
-20, the outgoing president is intensifying efforts to prevent the traditional transfer of power.
-Trump can be heard in an audio recording pressuring Georgia’s election officials to “find” enough votes to flip Biden’s win to him.
-Allies are pressuring Vice President Mike Pence to ensure Trump’s victory in presiding over the congressional session.
-Trump is whipping up crowds for a rally in Washington.
+20, Trump is intensifying efforts to prevent the traditional transfer of power, ripping the party apart.

-But without evidence of voter fraud or other problems, leading Republicans across the nation are joining Democrats in saying there is no reason for the federal government to intervene in what state officials have certified were free and fair elections.
-Attorney General William Barr, who was appointed by Trump, said before leaving office that there was no evidence of fraud that would change the election outcome.
+Despite Trump’s claims of voter fraud, state officials have insisted the elections ran smoothly and there was no evidence of fraud or other problems that would change the outcome.
+The states have certified their results as fair and valid.
+Of the more than 50 lawsuits the president and his allies have filed challenging election results, nearly all have been dismissed or dropped.
+He’s also lost twice at the U.S. Supreme Court.

 “The 2020 election is over,” said a statement Sunday from a bipartisan group of 10 senators, including Republicans Susan Collins of Maine, Lisa Murkowski of Alaska, Bill Cassidy of Louisiana and Mitt Romney of Utah.

-“At this point, further attempts to cast doubt on the legitimacy of the 2020 Presidential election are contrary to the clearly expressed will of the American people and only serve to undermine Americans’ confidence in the already determined election results,” the senators wrote.
+The senators wrote that further attempts to cast doubt on the election are “contrary to the clearly expressed will of the American people and only serve to undermine Americans’ confidence in the already determined election results.”

 Republican Gov. Larry Hogan of Maryland said, “The scheme by members of Congress to reject the certification of the presidential election makes a mockery of our system and who we are as Americans.”